khiguera/cppcheckTutorial/README.md

 	unusedFunction

 		Check for unused functions.
 (This is pretty useful to clean up the source code.
-No one wants to look at your code and be confused why there is a function that isn't used.
-		The cleaner the code, the easier it is to understand and fix later if need be).
+		These funcitons may cause little gremlins later when trying to debug.
+		From experience, I have tried to fix bugs but tried fixing it by making changes to a function that is no longer been used.
+Three hours later, it was finally pointed out to me what I was doing...).

 	missingInclude